guitarrapc/SkiaSharp.QrCode/README.md

 ## Motivation

-There are many ZXing.Net + System.Drawing samples to generate Qr.
-If you want avoid System.Drawing, you may use [ImageSharp](https://github.com/SixLabors/ImageSharp) or [Core.Compat.System.Drawing](https://github.com/CoreCompat/System.Drawing).
+There are many System.Drawing samples to generate QRCode, and there are a lot of cases I want avoid System.Drawing for GDI+ issue.
+However, you may require many conding to generate QRCode using [ZXing.Net](https://github.com/micjahn/ZXing.Net) or [ImageSharp](https://github.com/SixLabors/ImageSharp) or [Core.Compat.System.Drawing](https://github.com/CoreCompat/System.Drawing).

-However using these code required much coding, I just want to create QR!
+I just want to create QR in much simpler way.

 ## Why Skia?

+Performance and size and .NET Core support status.

 > [.NET Core Image Processing](https://blogs.msdn.microsoft.com/dotnet/2017/01/19/net-core-image-processing/)